curtiswhwong/ie4w11/README.md

 - ie4w11.exe.manifest

 ## ie4w11.exe
-ie4w11.exe is complied by VbsEdit from ie4w11.vbs.
+ie4w11.exe is complied by VbsEdit from ie4w11.vbs which does the same thing as ie4w11.vbs.

 **Usage**
 Unzip the zip file and put all these three files together in the same folder.